-Each park has it’s own unique theme, with Blizzard Beach being a former ski resort that (mostly) melted away and Typhoon Lagoon having survived a typhoon, has surfboards, boats and palm trees blown all throughout the park.
-When it comes to the thrilling water slides, every guest has their own favorites.
+Each park has its own unique theme, with Blizzard Beach being a former ski resort that (mostly) melted away and Typhoon Lagoon having survived a typhoon, has surfboards, boats, and palm trees blown all throughout the park.
+Every guest has their own favorites when it comes to the thrilling water slides.
 They might prefer tube slides over body slides or speed versus how rough the White-Water Rapids are.
-While we suggest that everyone should try them all at least once, we have put together a list of the top 10 water slides to help get you started.
+While we suggest everyone try them all at least once, we have put together a list of the top ten water slides to help get you started.

 10 – Downhill Double Dipper – Blizzard Beach

 For a short burst of speed and a quick thrill, the Downhill Double Dipper is the perfect slide.
 A pair of side-by-side racing slides identical to one another provides the perfect location for you to hone your speed skills.
 Each rider gets a tube and waits at a retractable starting gate.
 Once the raceway is cleared, the gates will open and drop guests down 50 feet.
 Moving at just over 25mph, it’s a quick ride that pits guests against one another to see who is the fastest.
 A large digital stop clock displays the race times down to a hundredth of a second, so guests can compare their times and try to beat their personal bests.